carlos-gg/digitalgarden/content/AI/Deep learning/GANs.md

 ## Subtopics

 ### GANs for super-resolution
-See "GAN-based" section in [Super-resolution](AI/Computer%20Vision/Super-resolution.md)
+See "GAN-based" section in [[AI/Computer Vision/Super-resolution]]

 ### GANs for missing data, imputation and inpainting
-See "GAN-based" section in [Inpainting](AI/Computer%20Vision/Inpainting.md)
+See "GAN-based" section in [[AI/Computer Vision/Inpainting]]

 ### Image-to-image translation.
 Conditional GANs
-See "GAN-based" section in [Image-to-image translation](AI/Computer%20Vision/Image-to-image%20translation.md)
+See "GAN-based" section in [[AI/Computer Vision/Image-to-image translation]]

 ### GANs for spatio-temporal data generation